 Skip to main content

-The fourth online public lecture in this series will be given by Andrew Jennings of Emory University on the topic, “Four Strange Things About Corporate Criminals"
+The fourth online public lecture in this series was given by Andrew Jennings of Emory University on the topic, “Four Strange Things About Corporate Criminals"

-This session explores four strange things that can happen when a criminal offender is also a corporation.
+This session explored four strange things that can happen when a criminal offender is also a corporation.
 First, a corporate criminal can transfer its exposure to someone else.
 Second, a corporate criminal can force others to take the fall.
 Third, a corporate criminal can’t help but incriminate itself.
 And fourth, many of a corporate criminal’s accomplices are safe from prosecution.
-The session will consider why these and other strange things happen when corporations break the law.
+The session considered why these and other strange things happen when corporations break the law.

 Lecture date and time: Thursday, 3 April 2025 | 12:00 – 13:00 EDT (18:00 – 19:00 CEST)